Air Force probing disrespect of John Glenn's body before burial

 "The Air Force takes extremely seriously its responsibility to fulfill the nation's sacred commitment of ensuring dignity, honor and respect to the fallen and care, service and support to their families," Ryder added.
 "If any allegations of misconduct are substantiated, those involved will be held accountable."

+Zwicharowski also said he did nothing wrong when he offered to show Glenn's body to the inspectors.

+"I was proud of the job we did and wanted them to see our care and work," he told the paper.
+"After all, that was what we were being inspected for."

-A war hero who became the first American to orbit the earth and later served four terms in the U.S. Senate, Glenn died in December at age 95 in his home state of Ohio.
+Glenn, a war hero who became the first American to orbit the earth and later served four terms in the U.S. Senate, died in December at age 95 in his home state of Ohio.
 Thousands of people filed into the Ohio Statehouse rotunda to pay their respects before Glenn's body was flown to Delaware, its first stop on the way to Arlington National Cemetery.

 The story was first reported by the Military Times.